Installing 3CX SBC (Session Border Controller) for Raspberry Pi or Debian 8 amd64

 - 3CX SBC has the ability to connect your remote office to another standby 3CX Phone System in case the 3CX Primary Server is no longer reachable.
 If you have failover configured with 3CX Phone System, select Option 1: Enable Failover followed by the public ip of the standby failover server.
 Otherwise choose Option 2.

 - Enable Encryption to add an extra layer of security by encrypting all data and calls passing through the 3CX SBC and the 3CX PBX.
-This requires 3CXPhone System Version 14 and higher.
+This requires 3CX Version 14 and higher.

 Step 3: Upgrading the SBC (Optional)

-If you are already running version of the 3CX SBC installed on your Raspberry Pi you can upgrade as follows:
+If you are already have the 3CX SBC installed on your Raspberry Pi you can upgrade as follows:

 - Enter ‘sudo apt-get update’